 Make their job easier—and your hair even more gorgeous—by following these hair appointment dos and don'ts.

-We know the basic salon etiquette—be on time, leave a 20 percent tip, don’t take phone calls, etc.—but what do stylists really wish we did during our visit?
-We asked a handful from different salons to share their biggest pet peeves so we can all be the best client—with the best hair.
+You probably know basic hair salon etiquette—show up on time, leave a 20 percent tip, don’t take obnoxious phone calls, etc.—but what do stylists really wish you did before, during, and after your hair appointment?
+We asked a handful of professional stylists and colorists to share their biggest pet peeves and words of wisdom.
+Study up so you can be the best client—with the best hair.

 Keep an Open Mind

 “It’s always good to come to your appointment with an idea, but be open to expert advice as well,” says Carlina Ortega, a hair colorist at Rita Hazan Salon in New York City.
 “What you have in mind may not be the best choice for your skin tone, face shape, eye color, or other features, so be flexible and talk with your stylist to ensure you get the best cut or color specifically for you.”

 “Pictures are the easiest way to communicate to your stylist what you like and don’t like,” says Cristina B, a stylist at Rita Hazan Salon in New York City.
 She recommends bringing in several examples from different angles and in different lighting to get your point across.
 Be sure to get very specific on details as well—getting a trim and getting rid of dead ends can be two very different lengths.